gvogt2023/Humor-Detection-Capstone/README.md

 ## Data understanding
 - In a [2004 paper](https://arxiv.org/abs/2004.12765), the authors Issa Annamoradnejad, Gohar Zoghi provided on a dataset for humor detection consisting of 200,000 formal short texts.
 - This data is contained in the file 'jokes_dataset.csv' in the data folder.
 - Each entry has two columns: one for the raw text of the joke and the other for target binary variable 'humor' labled true or false.
-- Example: "What is a pokemon master's favorite kind of pasta? wartortellini!!" is 'true' for 'humor'
+Example: "What is a pokemon master's favorite kind of pasta? wartortellini!!" is 'true' for 'humor'.
-- The non-humorous texts are short headlines from online news sources
-- Example: "Kim kardashian baby name: reality star discusses the 'k' name possibility" is 'false' for 'humor'
+- The non-humorous texts are short headlines from online news sources.
+Example: "Kim kardashian baby name: reality star discusses the 'k' name possibility" is 'false' for 'humor'.

 ## Exploratory Data Analysis